alastairgarner/Masters_Thesis/thesis.md

 # Discussion

-The overall objective of this study was to identify and characterise novel interneuron components involved in performance of nocifensive behaviours.
+The overall objective of this study was to identify and characterise novel interneurons involved in performance of nocifensive behaviours.
 Optogenetic behavioural screening allowed us to describe 4 groups of neurons that affected similar changes on the presentation of escape behaviours.
 Among these are the inhibitory premotor A02e neurons, previously identified as anatomically downstream of key escape-sufficient interneurons.
 We provide detailed characterisation of A02e neurons in the performance of both nocifensive and basal locomotor behaviours.
 A02e demonstrated activity-dependent modulation of posture during nocifensive, but not basal behaviours, implying some degree of behaviour-specific recruitment.

 Our secondary objective was to try and characterise the relationship between anatomical connectivity and locomotor involvement across different premotor interneuron populations.
-We identified two premotor neurons that were lineage-related to A02e, which displayed overlapping but unique patterns of anatomic connectivity.
-Behavioural assays demonstrated that ectopic activation of premotor neurons upstream of dorsal and lateral muscle groups induced a delay to the initiation of escape behaviours.
+We identified two PMNs that were lineage-related to A02e, which displayed overlapping but unique patterns of anatomic connectivity.
+Behavioural assays demonstrated that ectopic activation of PMNs upstream of dorsal and lateral muscle groups induced a delay to the initiation of escape behaviours.
 This suggests that dorsal and lateral muscles are potentially critical for early-presenting nocifensive behaviours, namely C-shape bending.

 ## A02e is downstream of known nociceptive circuitry

 We have demonstrated that ectopic manipulation of A02e activity modulates larval posture during escape behaviours.
 However, we do not know if A02e is normally recruited during escape.
-Despite this, evidence from neuronal reconstruction supports the idea that A02e is indeed recruited by nocifensive circuitry.
+Evidence from neuronal reconstruction supports the idea that A02e may be recruited by nocifensive circuitry.
 A02e is monosynaptically innervated by the second-order nociceptive sensory neurons Down-and-Back (DnB, or A09l), which are sufficient to trigger nocifensive behaviours [@Burgos2018] ([@fig:circuitry]).
 Silencing DnB neurons with a TNT construct leads to a decrease in the percentage of time that larvae spend rolling as well as reduced curvature of larvae during escape behaviours.

-One complication of this inference is that DnB neurons are cholinergic and thus excitatory neurons, suggesting that they activate A02e neurons to elicit escape behaviours.
-As such it is surprising that activation of A02e neurons or silencing DnB neurons (thus preventing DnB-directed activation of A02e neurons) would result in the same phenotype - reduced body curvature.
+DnB neurons are cholinergic and thus excitatory neurons, suggesting that they activate A02e neurons to elicit escape behaviours.
+As such it is surprising that *activation* of A02e neurons, as performed in this study, or *silencing* of DnB neurons (thus preventing DnB-directed activation of A02e neurons) would result in the same phenotype - reduced body curvature.

 A possible explanation for this concerns the inherent left-right asymmetry synonymous with escape behaviour.
 Given that the first movement produced during escape is a unilateral bending of the head and tail, muscle contraction should be asymmetric [@Lahiri2011].
 Therefore MN activation and presumably also PMN activation should present asymmetry.
 It is possible that endogenous activity of DnB neurons evokes asymmetric activity of A02e neurons, that may promote the performance of escape behaviours.
 By contrast, our optogenetic manipulations bilaterally activate A02e neurons.
 As A02e neurons directly inhibit motor neurons (from DL and VL muscles), such bilateral inhibition may well be incompatible with the performance of C-bending behaviour.

-Further, our data supports the notion that A02e neurons are recruited during escape behaviours.
+Further, our data supports the notion that A02e neurons are, in fact, recruited during escape behaviours.
 We observed that silencing A02e neurons lead to an increase in both nocifencive curvature and time-spent rolling.
 This suggests that, while A02e neurons are not strictly necessary for  the performance of escape behaviours, endogenous A02e activity does actively modulate nocifensive posture.
 Thus, the anatomic and behavioural data implicate A02e as part of the premotor circuitry recruited and required for the stereotypic presentation of larval nocifensive behaviours.

-This is potentially confounded by the fact that chronic expression of a TNT construct can result in forms of circuit-level compensation for the silenced neuron [@Tripodi2008,@Venken2011].

 ## Behavioural specificity of A02e neurons

-Recently it has been shown, that all of the larval somatic muscles in a given abdominal segment are active during peristaltic crawling [@Zarin2019a].
+Recently it has been shown that all of the larval somatic muscles, in a given abdominal segment, are active during peristaltic crawling [@Zarin2019a].
 Therefore, the performance of alternative behaviours must be conferred by discrete patterns of motor cohort recruitment, rather than of behaviour-specific musculature.
 This likely involves the activation of behaviour-specific premotor neurons [@Zarin2019a,@Kohsaka2019].
 As such, we wanted to address whether ectopic manipulation of A02e neurons also modulated basal locomotion.

 Increases in the postural metric 'curvature' is indicative of unilateral bending during escape behaviours.
 During basal locomotion measures of curvature instead reflect the frequency and magnitude of baseline turning and head casting behaviours.
-Our data showed that ectopic activation of A02e decreases curvature during escape behaviours but did not affect curvature for basal locomotion.
-This suggests that for unilateral bending behaviours recruitment of A02e may be specifically recruited during escape behaviours.
+Our data showed that ectopic activation of A02e decreases curvature during escape behaviours, but did not affect curvature for basal locomotion.
+This suggests that, for unilateral bending behaviours, A02e may be specifically recruited during escape behaviours.

 Further, there is evidence to support that baseline turning behaviours during basal locomotion may not require nervous control at all.
-Loveless et al., 2019, presented a biomechanical model of *Drosophila* larvae with neural circuitry limited to the simplest proprioceptor-to-motor neuron circuit [@Loveless2019].
+Recent investigation produced a biomechanical model of *Drosophila* larvae with neural circuitry limited to the simplest proprioceptor-to-motor neuron circuit [@Loveless2019].
 Despite a lack of circuitry for the sensation or activation of bending motions, model larvae were able to produce normal turning behaviours.
 This suggested a purely mechanical model of the larva’s body was sufficient to facilitate unilateral bending during basal locomotion [@Loveless2019].
 Therefore it's possible that neural circuitry for the performance of unilateral nocifensive bending, including A02e, are not necessary for basal locomotor bending.

 Interestingly, A02e neurons have been previously implicated in the coordination of peristaltic crawling [@Kohsaka2014,@Kohsaka2019].
-Kohsaka et al., 2019, identified the Ifb-Fwd neurons that promote activation of transverse muscles, but inhibit contraction of longitudinal muscles, thus preventing the simultaneous activation of antagonistic motor cohorts [@Kohsaka2019].
+Ifb-Fwd neurons, active during forward crawling, promote activation of transverse muscles but inhibit contraction of longitudinal muscles, thus preventing the simultaneous activation of antagonistic motor cohorts [@Kohsaka2019].
 This longitudinal muscle inhibition is mediated by 4 pairs of neurons, one of which are the A02e neurons.
 Our manipulations of A02e during basal locomotion show marginal changes to peristaltic amplitude and frequency, suggesting that A02e neurons may well show redundancy in crawling behaviours.
-As such, our data supports the hypothesis that A02e neurons are critical premotor components, specifically for early nocifensive behaviours.
+As such, our data supports the hypothesis that A02e neurons affect greater influence in the modulation of escape behaviours, as opposed to crawling behaviours.